Kagome edge states under lattice termination, spin-orbit coupling, and magnetic order: Introduction

-In fact, kagome materials are known to possess finite SOC, which can substantially enhance Berry curvature to produce nontrivial edge states.
+In fact, kagome materials are known to possess finite SOC, which can substantially enhance Berry curvature to produce nontrivial topological edge states.
+Topological edge states are fundamentally different from termination-dependent trivial edge states.
+For example, trivial edge states can be removed or significantly modified by boundary conditions, such as surface potentials, dangling bonds, or lattice termination.
+In contrast, topological edge states originate from a nonzero topological invariant defined in the bulk, and as a result, these states are robust against any perturbations that do not close the bulk gap or break the protecting symmetry.
+Such immunity is highly promising in device applications, where disorder and imperfections are ubiquitous, and underpins the strong interest in topological edge states for fault-tolerant quantum computing architectures~\cite{kitaev.02,nayak.simon.08,sarma.freedman.15,aasen.aghaee.25}.
+It may even be that SOC effects turn trivial edge states into topologically protected states, protected by a nonzero bullk invariant and thus insensitive to boundary details.
 The role of SOC in generating topological phases is elucidated in the Kane--Mele model~\cite{kane.mele.05}, where spin-dependent next-nearest-neighbor hopping and a staggered potential give rise to a $\mathbb{Z}_2$ topological insulating phase in the honeycomb lattice.
 Although formulated as a toy model, the underlying mechanism extends to kagome lattices.
 For example, first-principle analysis of the nonmagnetic kagome material $\mathrm{KV_3Sb_5}$~\cite{ortiz.sarte.21} has revealed a $\mathbb{Z}_2$ topological phase in the normal state, where the $\mathbb{Z}_2$ nature is confirmed by the wavefunction parity at time-reversal invariant momenta.
-The $\mathbb{Z}_2$ phase remains intact as long as the time-reversal symmetry (TRS) is present.
+This $\mathbb{Z}_2$ phase remains intact as long as the time-reversal symmetry (TRS) is present.